Interview home coding tasks: my policy

 - Longer tests are possible but they need a set length1 and to not be open-ended.
 I need guarantee of meaningful feedback and/or actual interview discussion after, depending on time I’m committing

-- Don’t ask me to design features or code for your actual product
+- Don’t ask me to design features or code relating to your actual product2

 Discussion